CoE Programme 2018–2025

 Revealing the molecular mechanisms underlying common complex diseases holds the promise of improved and targeted prediction, prevention, diagnosis and treatment.
 Building on unique resources and an extensive track record in disease genetic studies in Finland, the Centre of Excellence in Complex Disease Genetics aims to develop and apply a powerful, reliable and general strategy for comprehensive identification of risk and protective variants.
 The CoE will also develop and pilot strategies and lead national efforts to implement genomic findings into prevention and personalised treatment of common complex diseases.

-Jukka Pekola (Aalto University, AU), Tapio Ala-Nissilä (AU), Christian Flindt (AU), Pertti Hakonen (AU), Juha Hassel (VTT Technical Research Centre of Finland Ltd), Sabrina Maniscalco (University of Turku), Mikko Möttönen (AU), Gheorghe-Sorin Paraoanu (AU), Mika Prunnila (VTT) and Zhipei Sun (AU)
+Jukka Pekola (Aalto University, AU), Tapio Ala-Nissilä (AU), Christian Flindt (AU), Pertti Hakonen (AU), Sabrina Maniscalco (University of Helsinki), Mikko Möttönen (AU), Gheorghe-Sorin Paraoanu (AU), Mika Prunnila (VTT Technical Research Centre of Finland Ltd), Mika Sillanpää (AU), Zhipei Sun (AU) and Visa Vesterinen (VTT)

 In the near future, quantum technologies will have a profound impact on our society.
 As a pioneer in the field, the Centre of Excellence in Quantum Technology brings together scientific and technological excellence and cutting-edge research infrastructures to harness quantum phenomena in solid-state-based quantum devices and applications.